-In the editing process large figures will be set as an object placed over two columns.
-Please produce large figures with a width size of a maximum of 179 mm, while the height can vary up to 85 mm for a one third of page, 120 mm for a half of page or 185 mm for two thirds of page.
+In the editing process, large figures will be set as objects placed over two columns.
+Please produce large figures with a maximum width of 179 mm, while the height can vary up to 85 mm for one-third of a page, 120 mm for half of a page, or 185 mm for two-thirds of the page.

-Please use appropriate font size for axis or box legends and values to assure good resolution for text in the figures.
-If axis or box legends are too extensive and require small font size for full typing, create abbreviations for the variables and refer to the variables full text as figure foot notes.
-A font size between 9 and 12 pt for the fonts Times New Roman or Calibri can yield a good resolution for figure text (followed the widths and heights suggested above).
+Please use the appropriate font size for axis or box legends and values to ensure good resolution for text in the figures.
+If axis or box legends are too extensive and require a small font size for full typing, create abbreviations for the variables and refer to the variables' full text as figure footnotes.
+A font size between 9 and 12 pt for Times New Roman or Calibri can yield a good resolution for figure text (followed by the widths and heights suggested above).

 2.3- In-text Citations

-Write the scientific names in full, followed by the author's family name, when they are first mentioned in the Abstract as well as in the body of the text, e.g.: Polistes canadensis (L.).
-Use the abbreviated generic name (e.g.: P. canadensis) in the rest of the manuscript, except in tables and figures, where the species name shall be typed in full.
+For insect nomenclature, write the scientific names in full, followed by the author's family name, when they are first mentioned in the Abstract and the body of the text, e.g., Polistes canadensis (L.).
+Use the abbreviated generic name (e.g., P. canadensis) in the rest of the manuscript, except in tables and figures, where the species name shall be typed in full.

-For two authors, include the family names of both authors and year.
+For two authors, include the family names of both authors and the year.

 Chaparrals are a source of endemism for ants in the Venezuelan Andes (Smith & Velazquez, 2009).